Road opening is literally making an opening in the road, such as to access drains, pipes and electricity.

 There are some additional requirements to complete an application for a stormwater drain if the connection is for more than a single dwelling (such as with a unit development) or, a new drain being constructed through neighbouring property,

-- Three copies of drainage plans must be submitted and approved by the Council's Engineering Department
+- A copy of of drainage plans must be submitted and approved by the Council's Engineering Department.

 - Once the drainage plans have been approved, the appropriate charges and conditions will be determined, - and you will be notified by mail.